 Another post-workout survey, as seen in the app.
 This one asks you to specify why you may have struggled.

-How do I Use Surveys?
+How Do I Use Surveys?

-If you're doing an indoor workout with an internet connection, you'll be served a survey in the app once the workout is completed.
+If you're doing an indoor workout with an internet connection, you'll be served a survey in the app once the ride is completed.
 Just click or tap the appropriate response, select "Submit" and your survey response will be saved.

-How to Rate your Effort
+How to Rate Your Effort

 - Very Hard

 This ride was very difficult to complete.
 This ride tested you.
 If there would have been one more interval, you wouldn’t have been able to do it.

 - All Out